microsoft/PartnerResources/_docs/Skilling/Security Academy/index.md

 Want to help defend the world against threats?
 Cybersecurity is not just an individual effort — it's a shared responsibility. **[Get started](/PartnerResources/skilling/microsoft-security-academy/start)** and take action today.

+**Explore our resources for [Microsoft Copilot for Security](/PartnerResources/skilling/microsoft-security-academy/microsoft-security-copilot) and common [Microsoft Copilot for Security Q&A](/PartnerResources/skilling/microsoft-security-academy/microsoft-security-copilot-extra).**

 Stay ahead of evolving threats and protect your organization with continuous learning through our **[Modules](/PartnerResources/skilling/microsoft-security-academy/modules).** The Microsoft Security Academy's **[Resources](/PartnerResources/skilling/microsoft-security-academy/resources)** complement the **[Modules](/PartnerResources/skilling/microsoft-security-academy/modules)** and enable you to explore cybersecurity concepts in greater detail.

-**Explore our new resources for [Microsoft Copilot for Security](/PartnerResources/skilling/microsoft-security-academy/microsoft-security-copilot) and common [Microsoft Copilot for Security Q&A](/PartnerResources/skilling/microsoft-security-academy/microsoft-security-copilot-extra).**

 Explore our **[Security Specializations](/PartnerResources/skilling/microsoft-security-academy/specializations)** to help demonstrate your technical expertise.